BZoennchen/Pages/_posts/2023-11-19-musical-interrogation-III.md

 ## Model Definition

-Firt we define the rest of our *hyperparameters*:
+First we define the rest of our *hyperparameters*:

 ```python
 vocab_size = len(string_to_int) # size of our alphabet